tudorsaitoc/educenter-hugo/exampleSite/content/english/event/bah.md

 This unique and innovative tournament will provide fencers with the best developmental environment possible.

-Events Scheduled:
+### Events
-- Mixed Epee
+Mixed Epee

-Preregistration opens on 01/16/2020.
+Preregistration opens on 01/16/2020

 Preregistration closes on 02/19/2020.

-No registration at the door.

 **Fee:  $35.00

 ### Notices
-- Fencers must be 13 years of age to take part in this Open Tournament.
+- Fencers must be 13 years of age to take part in this open tournament
-- Morning Session starts at 9 a.m. and ends at 12:00 noon.
+- Morning session starts at 9 AM and ends at 12 PM
-- Afternoon Sessions starts at 1 p.m. and ends at 4 p.m.
+- Afternoon sessions starts at 1 PM and ends at 4 PM
-- *!!!
-No rating, and no medals will be awarded. !!!!*
+- This is strictly intended for training and development and no ratings or medals will be awarded
+- No registration will be accepted on site, please make sure to [register here](https://askfred.net/Events/moreInfo.php?tournament_id=46154 "Preregistration through AskFRED") ahead of time

+### Morning session
-Morning session**.
-Fencers compete in 5 touch bouts **Afternoon session**.
+Fencers compete in 5 touch bouts

+### Afternoon session
 Fencers compete in 15 touch bouts

 The overall competitive atmosphere will be much like a tournament but with a focus on providing fencers with the most appropriate match-ups based on their skill level.